sws-ocean/sws-ocean.github.io/docs/salish.md

 title: Salish Sea
 subtitle: Measuring subsurface circulation in the Salish Sea
 permalink: salish
-description: Sam Stevens Oceanographer- this page outlines my research on the intermediate water of the Strait of Georgia, Salish Sea at UBC
+description: This page presents Sam Stevens' research on the intermediate water circulation within the Strait of Georgia, part of the Salish Sea.
+It focuses on the dispersion of treated wastewater and its environmental impacts, employing advanced tracer methodologies for pollutant tracking.
 ---

 <!-- Google tag (gtag.js) -->